VR-Doh: Hands-on 3D Modeling in Virtual Reality: Method

 \subsection{Rendering}

-\paragraph{Improved Gaussian Splatting for Large Deformations} The original GS is completely static, with fine detail only on the surface of objects, while the interior is typically filled with large Gaussians.
-This static approach works well when the object is undeformed, but during large deformations, the interior of the object might become exposed, resulting in blurry rendering artifacts.
-To address this, we introduce a loss function that penalizes the volume ratio between the largest and smallest Gaussians:
+\paragraph{Uniform Gaussian Volume Regularization} The original 3D Gaussian Splatting (GS) method captures fine details only on the surface of objects, while the interior is typically empty or filled with a small number of large Gaussians.
+While this approach is sufficient for static objects, large deformations can expose the interior, leading to blurry rendering artifacts.
+PhysGaussian~\cite{xie2024physgaussian} attempts to address this by sampling additional Gaussians inside the object and assigning them the color of the closest surface Gaussian.
+However, this strategy can still result in blurry visuals in the interior during significant deformations.

+To tackle this issue, we introduce a loss function during the training of 3D GS to penalize large volume differences of Gaussians:

-where r is the allowed maximum volume ratio between the largest and smallest Gaussians.
-In practice, we find that a value of r = 2 works well.
-This loss encourages the volume of all Gaussians to be as uniform as possible, improving MPM simulation quality.
-By reducing the disparity in Gaussian volumes, we enhance the consistency of the simulation and rendering, especially during large deformations where internal Gaussians may become visible. \paragraph{Separated Appearance and Physical Representations} In PhysGaussian, each MPM particle corresponds to a Gaussian.
-To accurately render the original model, the density of Gaussians is usually high, exceeding the precision required by MPM (8 particles per grid), resulting in too many particles.
-Therefore, we maintain separate MPM particles for simulation and Gaussians for rendering.
-Fewer MPM particles drive a larger number of Gaussians through the MPM grid, preserving rendering accuracy while improving simulation speed.
-Specifically, for each MPM particle, the complete \texttt{Sim\_Substep} is executed.
-For the Gaussians, however, they only need to utilize the grid velocity information obtained from the MPM particle simulation to execute \texttt{Grid\_to\_Particle}, \texttt{Adjust\_Particle}, and \texttt{Apply\_Plasticity}.
+where $V$ represents the average volume of the top $\alpha$ percent of Gaussians with the largest or smallest volumes, and $r$ is the target maximum allowable volume ratio.
+In practice, we find that setting $r = 2$ and $\alpha = 30\%$ yields effective results.
+This loss encourages Gaussians to have more uniform volumes, reducing the likelihood of blurry artifacts and ensuring consistent visual fidelity even under large deformations.

+\paragraph{Decoupled Appearance and Physical Representations} In \citet{xie2024physgaussian}, each Gaussian is treated as an MPM particle.
+To accurately render complex appearances, the density of Gaussians is typically much higher than the precision required by MPM for simulating elastoplastic deformations in the context of 3D modeling.
+To address this mismatch, we decouple MPM particles for simulation from Gaussian kernels used for rendering.
+A smaller number of MPM particles drive a larger number of Gaussians through the MPM grid, maintaining rendering accuracy while significantly improving simulation efficiency.
+Specifically, during each simulation substep, MPM particles execute the full \texttt{ Sim\_Substep} first.
+Subsequently, Gaussian kernels use the grid velocity information from the MPM simulation to perform \texttt{ Grid\_to\_Particle}, \texttt{ Particle\_Projection}, and \texttt{ Apply\_Plasticity}.
+These steps are fully parallelizable and account for only a small portion of the total computational cost in a typical MPM simulation.
+This decoupling strategy optimizes computational efficiency without compromising visual fidelity, ensuring a seamless balance between simulation and rendering.